Keplyx/cameras-and-drones/docs/commands.md

 ## ALL
-    "cd_buy"
+    cd_buy

-buy gear from your team depending on the cvar
+Buy gear from your team depending on the cvar

-    "cd_cam"
+    cd_cam

-use the gear from your team
+Use the gear from your team

-    "cd_help"
+    cd_help

 Show plugin help

 ### ADMIN ONLY
-    "cd_override"
+    cd_override

 Override gear for a player

-    "cd_reloadmodels"
+    cd_reloadmodels

 Reload custom models file